rbngtm1/AWS_KMS/README.md

   * Different keys are used to Encrypt and Decrypt
 #### CipherText
   * In cryptography, ciphertext or cyphertext is the result of encryption performed on plaintext using an algorithm, called a cipher.
+#### HSM (Hardware Security Module)
+  * A hardware security module(HSM) is a physical computing device that safeguards and manages digital keys for strong authentication and provides cypto-processing.
+#### Customer Managed Key
+  * The primary resources in AWS KMS are customer master key (CMKs).
+You can use CMK to encrypt and